 Assault and Battery Lawyer in Fincastle, VA

+If you need an assault and battery lawyer in Fincastle, VA and surrounding areas, contact Massey & Clay, PLC.
 Throwing a punch or striking another person with an instrument that someone may view as a weapon can result in a police report.
 Based on the police investigation of the physical findings, they may issue a charge of simple assault, assault and battery, or aggravated malicious wounding, according to the Virginia Code.
-Virginia’s Code defines simple assault, assault and battery, and aggravated malicious wounding as possible assault and battery offenses.
-Each of these has punishments that include jail time, and two have added fines, as follows:

-A skilled criminal defense attorney at Spigle, Massey & Clay, PLC, can meet with you to discuss your options relating to an assault and battery offense.
-Call us today at (800)-218-5409 or contact us online to schedule your appointment.
+A skilled criminal defense attorney at Massey & Clay, PLC, can meet with you to discuss your options relating to an assault and battery offense.
+Call us today at (800) 218-5409 or contact us online to schedule your appointment.

 If someone commits an offense against a member of a protected class under the Virginia Code, the punishment changes from those mentioned above.
 When the offensive action takes place against another person performing official duties, it is a Class 6 felony, punishable by one-to-five years in prison with a six-month mandatory sentence.
 The victims in this protected class include: